GlenKPeterson/Paguro/README.md

 * Extend Tuples to make your own immutable Java classes (with correct `equals()`, `hashCode()`, and `toString()` implementations) almost as easily as writing case classes in Scala.

 Java actually has a decent type inferencing engine built in, but void return types, and different rules for arrays and primatives make it hard to take advantage of.
-UncleJim avoids these pitfalls (and checked exceptions in lambdas) decreasing the amount of code you need to write by a factor of at least 2x over traditional Java.
+UncleJim avoids these pitfalls (and checked exceptions in lambdas) decreasing the amount of code you need to write by a factor of at 2x-3x over traditional Java.

 #Maven Dependency
 ```xml